Fixing "Not Responding" with Compatibility Settings

 Screenshots in this article show Windows 10, but the process is the same for all versions of Windows.

-UPDATE: This article addresses Scrivener not responding when starting up.
-However, several users have recently reported that Scrivener may lock up (show "Not Responding") at random times after the program successfully launches, and that would be a different problem.
+UPDATE: This article addresses the matter of not responding when starting up.
+However, several users have recently reported it may lock up (show "Not Responding") at random times after the program successfully launches, and that would be a different problem.

 In most cases this seems to be caused by a recent update to Avast anti-virus software.
-If you are running Avast and experiencing this problem, we recommend adding Scrivener's installation directory to the list of exclusions in Avast.
-We also recommend excluding any directories on your hard drive that contain Scrivener projects, as Avast may be scanning those projects while they are open, resulting in the lockup.
+If you are running Avast and experiencing this problem, we recommend adding Scrivener or Scapple's installation directory to the list of exclusions in Avast.
+For Scrivener specifically, we also recommend excluding any directories on your hard drive that contain Scrivener projects, as Avast may be scanning those projects while they are open, resulting in the lockup.
 We are continuing to investigate this issue.

-The first thing you will need to do is to use the system's file browser (called Windows Explorer) to navigate to the Scrivener installation directory.
-On 32-bit systems, the installation directory is "C:\Program Files\Scrivener".
-On 64-bit systems, the installation directory is "C:\Program Files (x86)\Scrivener".
+The first thing you will need to do is to use the system's file browser (called Windows Explorer) to navigate to the Scrivener or Scapple installation directory.
+On 32-bit systems, the installation directory is "C:\Program Files\Scrivener" or "C:\Program Files\Scapple".
+On 64-bit systems, the installation directory is "C:\Program Files (x86)\Scrivener" or "C:\Program Files (x86)\Scapple".

-Once you locate the installation directory, open it and find the Scrivener.exe file.
+Once you locate the installation directory, open it and find the Scrivener.exe or Scapple.exe file.
 It may not be showing the ".exe" extension, as the default settings in some versions of Windows hide known file extensions.
-But you will recognize the Scrivener.exe file because it will have the Scrivener icon on it.
+But you will recognize the .exe file because it will have the application icon on it.

 Right-click on the file and select "Properties."